Cyberlipid

 They are in general toxic and present mainly in one important plant family, the Anacardiaceae, causing serious allergic dermatitis.
 This family includes the well known genera: Toxicodendron (poison ivy, poison sumac, Japanese lacquer tree), Anacardium (cashew), and Mangifera (mango).
 Similar allergenic lipids are also found in Proteaceae (Ginkgo).

 Among short-chain alkylphenols, the phenylpropanoids are components found in essential oils.
+They constitute a group of organic compounds synthesized by plants via the shikimate pathway; the aromatic amino acid L-phenylalanine is their biogenetic precursor.
+The core of phenylpropanoids consists of a phenyl ring connected to a C3 propane moiety.
+They are found in the plant kingdom, but are less common than terpenes.
 Several were identified in Daucus crinitus (Apiaceae).
 Thus, isochavicol and derivatives (butyrate, isopropionate and 2-methylbutyrate) have been characterized (Lanfranchi DA et al., J Agric Food Chem 2010, 58, 2174).
 Isochavicol displayed an interesting antiplasmodial activity.

 Isochavicol